bakks/poptop/README.md

 ### Top Memory Processes (%, pid, command)

 Show a list of top Memory processes output by the ps command, i.e. which processes are consuming the most real memory.
 This is sampled at one-fourth of the sample interval rate since this is a point-in-time list rather than a chart.
 Run 'man ps' for more information on calculation methodology.

-## Layout

-By default, all charts will be stacked vertically.
-You can use the `-z` flag to stack them horizontally instead.

-You can also use the `-w` flag to arrange charts in a square, i.e. to switch between vertical and horizontal stacking as the layout is built.